Meet our Team

 Rhiannan holds a Masters Degree in Social Work with a clinical specialization from the University of British Columbia-Okanagan.
 She has worked with children, youth, families for nearly 10 years in various supportive and therapeutic roles.
 Rhiannan grounds her practice from a strengths-based, holistic lens, and will collaboratively and compassionately work with you and/or your family to achieve wellness, connection, and balance.

-- Childhood challenges: managing emotions, coping skills, school difficulties, peer relationships
+- Childhood challenges: managing emotions, coping with change, loss, and transition, school difficulties, peer relationships